futakw/starter-academic/content/authors/admin/_index.md

 Futa Waseda is a master's student in Information Science and Technology at the University of Tokyo.

 I'm interested in artificial intelligence, especially in computer vision.
-In particular, I'm currently trying to understand the reasons of adversarial examples, which mislead the model's prediction while they don't affect human's decision.
+Specifically, I'm working on the problems of robust and reliable computer vision models.